 6. Keep the First Meeting Short

 The first few meetings will be the most stressful, so set stick to short meetings and gradually increase the time together as they become less hesitant.
-A maximum of 5 minutes for the first meeting is recommended, though it may be shorter than that if either pet is showing significant signs of distress.
+A maximum of 5 minutes for the first meeting is recommended, though it may be shorter if either pet shows significant signs of distress.

 7. Avoid Holding Either Pet in Your Arms

 Though you may feel more comfortable if both pets are being held, they will likely not.
 Holding the pets can make them feel trapped and could provoke a fearful or aggressive response.
 Remember that you always want to keep safety in mind for you and your pets.